TomasTNunes/tflix/README.md

 - 🔍 Search movies and TV shows from TMDB
 - 📄 View details such as title, release date, and poster
-- ▶️ Streaming handled by [TMDB-Player](https://github.com/TomasTNunes/TMDB-Player) streaming webpage
+- ▶️ Stream directly within TFLIX

+> Alternative: [TMDB-Player](https://github.com/TomasTNunes/TMDB-Player) — an open-source browser extension that lets you stream your favorite movies and TV shows directly through the TMDB website.

 ## Tech Stack